jorgeeluisvg/TextBasedGof/README.md

 # TextBasedGof
-Text Based Conway's Game of life
-Conway's Game of life (Windows) with 2 cells.
+Text Based Conway's Game of life (Windows) with 2 cells.